raiyaan-abdullah/raiyaan-abdullah.github.io/_pages/achievements.md

 * **IFIC Bank Trust Fund Research Grant**
   * 2019-2020, *IFIC Bank*\
     Granted to students of selected departments who excelled in academics and other qualities.
+* **University Undergraduate Scholarship**
+  * 2017-2018, 2018-2019, 2019-2020, *University of Dhaka*\
+    Awarded to top two students of each batch in every department, enrolled in University of Dhaka.
+* **Luna Shamsuddoha, Chairman, Janata Bank Limited Scholarship**
+  * 2018-2020\
+    Awarded to top three students of each batch, enrolled in selected departments of University of Dhaka.
+* **General Scholarship**
+  * 2016, *Board of Intermediate and Secondary Education*\
+    Awarded for outstanding results in Higher Secondary Certificate exam.

 Awards
 ======